 Please contact us through the Enquire button on this page if you have any questions.

 - Graham Chalmers Allen Memorial Scholarship in Veterinary Science

 - Joan Berry Fellowships in Veterinary Science - Postgraduate

 - Rongotea Lions Club Student Assistance Fund

-- School of Veterinary Science Masterate Scholarship in Emergency and Critical Care
+- School of Veterinary Sciences Masterate in Veterinary Pathology

 There are a number of scholarships available for new and current students.
 They could relate to your situation, achievement or interest.